 If you are loyal to one brand, you should still sign up for the competing brands coupons!
 With my son, I was getting Enfamil checks even though we were bound to Similac.
 Enfamil sends coupons much more frequently and I hated seeing them go to waste.
 I was familiar with babycenter.com but had no idea they had a community group for trading!
 You can post what you have/what you’re looking for or browse posts to find what you need.
 It is not limited to formula- all sorts of things are up for grabs!
 I eventually formed a formula coupon pen pal- we send each other whatever we get!
 Check it out here.
 There are endless websites and Facebook groups for these types of trading and selling- doing a quick google search should turn up plenty of options in your area.

 At first, I was very hesitant to buy on Ebay, but a quick search showed dozens of highly rated sellers with the baby formula I needed!
 This was especially handy when I didn’t have time for a weekly trip to CVS or if they didn’t have the specific formula I needed in stock- I could purchase 8-12 cans of formula at once for a great price and save up my coupons/checks for one huge haul at CVS.

 Purchased: 8 Similac Alimentum Ready to Feed 1 QT bottles, $10.79 each

 Used: 8 ($5) Similac checks, 6 ($2) Similac coupons and a 25% off CVS coupon.

 THAT’S 85% OFF!!

-Those are my tips for free and cheap baby formula!
-If you have a tip I didn’t include, please share!
+Those are my tips and tricks for free and cheap baby formula!
+If you have a tip I didn’t include, please share in the comments below!